 There is plenty of negative financial news filling the airwaves.
 As of this writing, the I fund is down almost 30% for the year; the C fund is down more than 23% and the S fund is down almost 19%.
-You can check the daily performance of your TSP in this portion of the TSP corner.

 But the news is not all bad for federal employees.
 Federal retirees are in line to get a COLA that is going to be about 6% in January (the final figure will be calculated in October.).
 In response to those readers who have sent email or asked a question on the 2009 pay raise in the our articles comments section, active duty federal employees do not get a cost of living adjustment (COLA).
 Federal employees get a raise.